darrylsosborne/amazon-fsx-workshop/fsx-lustre/README.md

 ### The Workshop

-Click on the links below to go to the FSx for Windows workshop.
+Click on the links below to go to the FSx for Lustre workshop.
 You must first complete **Prerequisites** above before moving on to the steps in**The Workshop** below.
 These steps must be completed in order.

 | Step | Workshop |